anandaroop/spatial-benchmarks/README.md

 # Spatial Benchmarks

-A testbed for benchmarking basic geospatial queries across a range of data stores.
+This repo is a testbed for benchmarking basic geospatial queries across a range of data stores.

+It is written in Ruby, and organized as series of Rake tasks.

 ## Findings

 ### TLDR

-1 second of PostGIS time ≈ 6 seconds of Elasticsearch time ≈ 7 seconds of Mongo time
+**1 second of PostGIS time ≈ 6 seconds of Elasticsearch time ≈ 7 seconds of Mongo time**

+Well, sort of.
+On my machine, PostGIS and Mongo display steady throughput, while Elasticsearch is more erratic, possibly due to JVM garbage collection.

+Between Mongo and Elastic, it seems that Elastic has better _peak_ throughput, but Mongo has better _average_ throughput.

+Postgres is still the hands-down winner, nearly an order of magnitude faster.

 ### Methodology